jmabeynot/jmabeynot.github.io/src/index.rst

       :icon-class: bx bx-donate-heart

-      Once you decide to move forward with therapy, we’ll schedule an initial 60 minute session where I can learn more about you and your struggles.
+      Once you decide to move forward with therapy, we’ll schedule an initial 60 minute session where I can learn more about you.
 Together we’ll create a plan to help you reach your goals.

    .. list-group-item:: Step 3. *Heal*
       :icon-class: bx bx-leaf